-By the deadline set by the licensor, which will be ahead of the July deadline set by UEFA, all licensees that qualify for a UEFA club competition must prepare and submit the club information package for T-1 and the financial information package for T-1 and T-2.
+By the deadline set by the licensor, which will be ahead of UEFA's July deadline, all licensees that qualify for a UEFA club competition must submit the break-even information for T-1 and T-2, using the financial information package.

-A licensee that demonstrates that it has relevant income and relevant expenses (as defined in Article 58) below €5 million in each of the two reporting periods ending in the two years before commencement of the UEFA club competition is exempt from the break-even requirement.
-Such an exemption decision is taken by the CFCB and is final.
+A licensee that demonstrates that it has relevant income and relevant expenses (as defined in Article 58) below €5m in each of the two reporting periods ending in the two years before the start of the UEFA club competition is exempt from the break-even requirement.
+The decision on such an exemption is taken by the CFCB and is final.

-The relevant income and expenses for a reporting period are calculated in the CL/FFP IT Solution based on the figures entered by the licensee in the profit and loss account and adjustments schedules.
+The relevant income and expenses for a reporting period are calculated based on the figures entered by the licensee in the profit and loss account and adjustment schedules.

-As stated in Article 57, if the reporting period is greater or less than 12 months, the €5m threshold (relevant income/expenses) for exemption is adjusted up or down according to the length of the reporting period.
-The flexed threshold level is then compared with the licensee's relevant income and expenses as appropriate.
+As set out in Article 57, if the reporting period is greater or less than 12 months, the €5m exemption threshold (relevant income/expenses) is adjusted up or down according to the length of the reporting period.
+This threshold is then compared with the licensee's relevant income and expenses as appropriate.
 See further guidance in Appendix VI.